Matt Damon, Matt Damon pictures, Matt Damon movie, Matt Damon and Jennifer Garner

 Matt on the Screen

 Matt Damon has become one of the hottest male actors in Hollywood over the past few years, but we really like the kid because he's genuine in his stumbling act to fame.
 Appearing mainly in supporting roles at first in films like "School Ties" and "Courage Under Fire," Matt also showed up in a few of Kevin Smith's earlier films - like "Chasing Amy" and "Clerks" - but also returned the favor to the indie director after hitting it big by starring with friend and Smith veteran Ben Affleck in "Dogma."
 Matt's major claim to fame came when he shared an Oscar with Affleck for the "Good Will Hunting" screenplay, in which they both stared, but had equally impressive performances in Spielberg's "Saving Private Ryan."
-Along with starring in smaller, genre films like "Rounders" and "The Talented Mr. Ripley," Matt became an international star with "Ocean's Eleven" and "The Bourne Identity" (the most rented movie of that year), and also showed up in a hilarious cameo in 2003's "Eurotrip."
+Along with starring in smaller, genre films like "Rounders" and "The Talented Mr. Ripley," Matt became an international star with the "Ocean's" and "Bourne" movies.
+He recently worked twice with Clint Eastwood in "Invictus" and "Hereafter."

 On his long stroll to fame: